Print

 Notes

-Make this oil free by using 1/4 cup water in place of oil when sauting on the stovetop.
+Make this oil-free by using 1/4 cup of water in place of oil when sauting on the stovetop.

 *For a very thick split pea soup, thick enough for a spoon to stand alone in the center, use 4 cups of water.
 Use 5 for a soup that will be a little thinner, and six for a somewhat thick soup.
 When in doubt, I would rather you use a little less water and add more as needed.
-Reason being, you can’t thicken a soup, as easily as you can thin it.
-Use your best judgement.
+The reason is that you can’t thicken a soup as easily as you can thin it.
+Use your best judgment.

 RECOMMENDED EQUIPMENT: I love my immersion blender for pureeing soups.
 It’s easy to clean, small and fits well in a utensil drawer (affiliate links).